lars1050/csc341-s23/Labs/Lab04-Generics/README.md

 For testing purposes and for practice with implementing Comparable, define `class Simiple implements <Comparable<Simple>>` in the file `Simple.java`.
 - Simple has 2 member variables `Integer number` and `String alpha`.
+- Write a constructor that has 2 parameters that are the alpha and number.
 - Write the `@Override boolean equals(Object)`.
 It will be true if both the number and alpha are `equals()`.
 - `comparaTo()` should order Simple objects by their _alpha_ value, but if the alpha is the same, it should use the number as the tie-breaker.
 For example, `A1 < A2`.
 - `toString()` should print the number and alpha with no spaces, for example "A1".